Manubarki/Manubarki/README.md

 ## About

-I help founders, product leaders, and engineering heads solve the hard hiring problems - and build teams that actually move the needle.

-**Talent Partner at [Atlan](https://atlan.com)**, where I hire across the levels for Engineering, Product, and Design teams across India and North America.
+**Talent Partner at [Atlan](https://atlan.com)**, where I hire Principal Engineers and AI-native staff for Engineering, Product, and Design teams across India and North America.
 12+ years scaling teams across B2B SaaS, Cloud, Security, and Data/AI infrastructure.

 What makes me different: **I also build the tools my team uses.** A GitHub repo miner that extracts contributor profiles at scale.
 A Chrome extension that auto-scores candidates against job criteria.
 An AI agent that evaluates system design interviews end-to-end.
 An X-ray engine that runs overnight and fills my pipeline by morning.
-All built with AI.
+All built with AI as my engineering partner.

 I see recruitment as a long-term partnership.
 I care deeply about candidate experience, inclusive hiring, and building trust with stakeholders — so every hire feels thoughtful, not rushed.